trumpfheller/trumpfheller.github.io/python/lists.md

 	x for x in range(1,101) if x % 10 == 0
 ```

-would generate a list containing all the integers divisible by 10 from 1 to 100.
-The if statement we added here evaluates each value in the range from 1 to 100 to check if it’s evenly divisible by 10.
-If it is, it gets added to the list.
+* would generate a list containing all the integers divisible by 10 from 1 to 100.
+* if statement evaluates each value in the range from 1 to 100 to check if it’s evenly divisible by 10.
+* If it is, it gets added to the list.

 List comprehensions can be powerful, but also be super complex, resulting in code that’s hard to read.

-[expression for variable in sequence] Creates a new list based on the given sequence.
+[expression for variable in sequence]
+- Creates a new list based on the given sequence.
 Each element is the result of the given expression.
-[expression for variable in sequence if condition] Creates a new list based on the given sequence.
+[expression for variable in sequence if condition]
+- Creates a new list based on the given sequence.
 Each element is the result of the given expression; elements only get added if the condition is true.